jwmds23/SongPopularity/proposal.md

 Will is a member of the marketing team at Spotify who wants to [investigate] the current characteristics of the stream music market on Spotify and [detect] music popularity trends to adjust marketing strategies for future music and artist selection.
-When he logs in to this app, he will see an overview of the distributions of the popularity, the distributions of all genres, the top 10 songs/artists, and popularity of all 12 available features, including Danceability, Energy, Speechness, Loudness, Key and other features in this dataset.
+When he logs in to this app, he will see an overview of the distributions of the popularity, the distributions of all genres, the average popularity trend by decades, the top 10 songs/artists, and popularity of all 12 available features, including Danceability, Energy, Speechness, Loudness, Key and other features in this dataset.
 By [multi-selecting] different features, he can [explore] the relationship between the selected features and the song's popularity.
 To inspect a more detailed and specific area, Will can filter out the data by album release date,